Updated March 2017

 Please note that there are circumstances where the use and/or disclosure of personal information may be justified or permitted or where CaRMS is obliged to disclose information without consent.
 Such circumstances may include:

-- Where required by law or by order or requirement of a court, administrative agency or governmental tribunal;
+- Where required or permitted by law or by order or requirement of a court, administrative agency or governmental tribunal;

 - Where CaRMS believes, upon reasonable grounds, that it is necessary to protect the rights, privacy, safety or property of an identifiable person or group;